rm-hull/luma.oled/doc/python-usage.rst

-demo.py      Use misc draw commands to create a simple image invaders.py  Space Invaders demo maze.py      Maze generator perfloop.py  Simpel benchmarking utility to measure performance pi_logo.py   Display the Raspberry Pi logo (loads image as .png) sys_info.py  Display basic system information welcome.py   Unicode font rendering & scrolling
+demo.py      Use misc draw commands to create a simple image invaders.py  Space Invaders demo maze.py      Maze generator perfloop.py  Simple benchmarking utility to measure performance pi_logo.py   Display the Raspberry Pi logo (loads image as .png) sys_info.py  Display basic system information welcome.py   Unicode font rendering & scrolling
 ============ ========================================================

-By default, all the examples will asume I2C port 1, address ``0x3C`` and the ``ssd1306`` driver.
+By default, all the examples will assume I2C port 1, address ``0x3C`` and the ``ssd1306`` driver.
 If you need to use a different setting, these can be specified on the command line - each program can be invoked with a ``--help`` flag to show the options::